‘Support bubbles’ for single households – how the system will work

-Boris Johnson has announced that from Saturday single adult households in England will be able to form a “support bubble” with another household.
+Boris Johnson has decided that from Saturday single adult households in England will be able to form a “support bubble” with another household.

 – Who is covered by the new arrangements?